YDA93/devkit/README.md

 - [🐚 Zsh Shell](./docs/zsh.md)

 > DevKit is your all-in-one, scriptable Swiss Army knife for macOS development environments.
 Automate everything — and focus on building.

+## 🤝 Contributing

+Contributions are welcome!
+Open an issue or submit a pull request if you have improvements, bug fixes, or ideas.

+## 📄 License

+This project is licensed under the [MIT License](./LICENSE).